Tajci @ SJA on Dec 6th

 - Movie | The Giver - watch Father Barron's commentary on the movie 'The Giver'

 - Movie | When the Game Stands Tall: Sport and Virtue.
 Jared Zimmerer (Word on Fire) interviews Coach Bob Ladouceur and Terry Eidson, inspiration for a new film titled When The Game Stands Tall.

-- Enjoy some recipes with honey in honor of St. John Chrysostom.
+- Enjoy some fun recipes in honor of St. Francis.

-- Living the Gospel: The Twenty-Fourth Sunday of Ordinary Time (Sept 14th)
+- Living the Gospel: The Twenty-Sixth Sunday (Sept 28th)

-- Preparing for Sunday: The Twenty-Fifth Sunday of Ordinary Time (Sept 21st)
+- Preparing for Sunday: The Twenty-Seventh Sunday (Sept 5th)

 The month of September is dedicated to the Seven Sorrows of Mary.
 Devotion to the sorrows of the Virgin Mary dates from the twelfth century, when it made its appearance in monastic circles under the influence of St. Anselm and St. Bernard.
 In 1494 the feast appeared in Bruges, where the Precious Blood of Christ was venerated; later on it made its way into France.